vijaymamilla/DataCollection-Scrappy/README.md

 Commands

 1. pip install scrapy

-2. scrapy startproject de_spider
+2. Open the project in pycharm

-3. navigate one step de_spider and run scrapy crawl de_spider
+3. execute the following command to run the code scrapy crawl de_spider -o output/housing.csv